 Other characters, especially Kim's parents and her Arch-Enemy, Dr. Drakken, also have multiple wide-ranging interpretations depending on which fans of the show you ask.

-Is Hank Hill really what the creators consider the Only Sane Man?
-It seems that he's almost permanently stuck in the 1950s, when women are at home and everyone was more patriotic and full of morals.
-Is it just a mental barrier to keep him moral, unlike his immoral "friends" and co-workers and his own family?
-Or could it be that he's slightly autistic and has more emotional attachment to objects and his pet then to people and has to put up with a crazy-ass father and wife and is preoccupied with things everyone considers "Manly" and is too insane to watch a magician perform because he doesn't like things that can't be explained instantly?
+Is Hank Hill really the Only Sane Man, or is he Not so Above It All?
+It seems that he's mentally stuck in the 1950s, when things seemed simpler, women were at home, children obeyed their parents, and everyone was more patriotic and full of morals.
+Is it just a mental barrier to keep him grounded and good, unlike his immoral "friends" and co-workers and his own family?
+Or could it be a coping mechanism for having to put up with his insane father and egomaniac wife and he doesn't like things that challenge his love for simplicity and straightforwardness?

-A different interpretation: He isn't stuck in the 1950's but he has a classic mental-block caused by the traumatic memories of his childhood.
-He became so used to being beaten down by Cotton in his youth for showing the slightest sign of weakness that he in essence built a mental fortress around himself, a sort of shelter.
-He is afraid of anything "new" or "modern" penetrating this mental fortress out of a subconscience fear of Cotton's retribution.
+A different variation proposes that Hank isn't stuck in the 1950's but has a classic mental-block caused by the traumatic memories of his childhood.
+He became so used to being beaten down by Cotton in his youth for showing the slightest sign of weakness that Hank, in essence, built a mental fortress around himself, and is afraid of anything "new" or "modern" penetrating this mental fortress out of a subconscious fear of Cotton's retribution.

-He could also be autistic and his Jerk Ass father didn't help at all.
-It's fully possible given the timeframe the show takes place, as well as Hank's age, that he could have been on the spectrum but nobody knew.
+Another interpretation that's gained popularity in recent years posits that Hank is autistic.
+It's fully possible, given the timeframe the show takes place, as well as Hank's age, that he could have been on the spectrum but nobody knew.

-Did Cotton really kill fitty men?
-Ok, probably not, but did he even kill anyone?
-Or maybe his constant reminding everyone that he killed "fitty men" is just a way to cope with his massive PTSD and the fact that he got his shins blown off.
+Did Cotton really kill fifty men in WWII?
+Is he exaggerating?
+Did he even kill anyone?
+Or is his constant reminding everyone that he killed "fitty men" just a way to cope with his massive PTSD and the fact that he got his shins blown off?

-Also, is Cotton really just the Jerk Ass father who hates his son and only cares about the men he killed, or is he a kind soul who has been broken by seeing all his friends killed horribly, being forced to kill fifty men just as innocent as him, getting permanently crippled, developing a true romantic relationship with a Japanese nurse before being forced from her by the government that he already gave so much to, then being forced to return to a home which had nothing to give him except an impulsive wife who once accidentaly defected to China and the glory of a war which destroyed all he held dear?
+Also, is Cotton really just a Jerkass father who's disappointed in his son and only cares about his past glories, or is he a Shell-Shocked Veteran broken from seeing all his friends getting killed horribly, being forced to kill fifty men just as innocent as himself, getting permanently crippled, developing a true romantic relationship with a Japanese nurse before being forced to leave her by the government that he already gave so much to, then being forced to return to a home which had nothing to give him except an impulsive wife who once accidentally defected to China and the glory of a war which destroyed all he held dear?

-Also, is Daffy a Greedy, cowardly Jerkass who sells out his friends to Elmer simply to save his own neck, or is he just like this because Bugs Bunny stole his act?
+Also, is Daffy a greedy, cowardly Jerkassnote To quote Daffy himself, "I may be a craven little coward, but I'm a greedy craven little coward. who sells out his friends to Elmer simply to save his own neck, or is he just like this because Bugs Bunny stole his act?
 He is three years older than Bugs and was originally the Screwball Trickster but then Bugs (who was described by the creators as 'Daffy Duck in a rabbit costume') came along and eventually took over those traits.
 With his act stolen he was forced to become the straightman for Bugs' jokes or the Buttmonkey who always got outsmarted, and is now forced to become second best to the person who was originally his Expy.
+Such as this dialogue from Looney Tunes: Back in Action

 Daffy Duck: Flattered though I may be, flattened I will not, in order for you to get the laughs!
-It's all "woo-hoo, yuk yuk", and then "wham, bam, blam!"
+It's all "woo-hoo, yuk yuk", and then "bam, wham, WHAM!"

 Bugs Bunny: And your tail's on fire.